Aktyn/aktyn-assistant/README.md

 <h3>Usage information</h3>
 <ul>
     <li>Browser notifications works only in secure web context so if you are not mean to use this package locally - make sure to connect through https.</li>
+    <li>Function "classifyDesktopContent" takes desktop screenshot and uses tensorflow.js to classify it's content into several categories like Website, Game, App.
+You can use it to differently interpret commands as shown in example above.<br>
+    NOTE: convolutional neural network is not trained well yet.
+I am still extending dataset of screenshots for further training.
+Any help will be appreciated ;)</li>
 </ul>